rcl-ssl/docs/portal/azure-appservice.md

 ---

 # Creating SSL/TLS Certificates for App Services
-**V6.0.10**
+**V7.0.0**

 You can use RCL to create and install SSL/TLS certificates in your app services.

-SSL/TLS certificates are created using either the HTTP-01 or DNS-01 challenge types.
+SSL/TLS certificates are created using either the HTTP or DNS challenge types.

-Wild card certificates (eg: *.mydomain.com) are supported with the DNS-01 challenge type in an Azure DNS Zone.
+Wild card certificates (eg: *.mydomain.com) are supported with the DNS challenge type in an Azure DNS Zone.

 # Access Control